AutomatedLab/AutomatedLab/Help/Wiki/Basic/exchangedata.md

 ## Internals
 Hyper-V machines are usually reachable from the host by SMB.
 However, it is not sure or pretty unlikely if the other way works as well, accessing the host machines from the VM.

 Copy-LabFileItem always tries SMB first.
 If this does not work, it uses the PowerShell session and transfers the file as a Byte[].
-Reading and writing a file as a byte array, serializing the by byte array and sending it over the network is much slower than SMB but totally sufficient for most scenarios.
+Reading and writing a file as a byte array, serializing the byte array and sending it over the network is much slower than SMB but totally sufficient for most scenarios.
 If you transfer large files, make sure SMB works from the host to the VMs.

 ```
 Note: All the functions of the module PSFileTransfer do not rely on other modules